-Their guest seemed to have been everywhere and seen everything and met everybody, and, encouraged by Joan, his talk was largely upon his own adventures.
+talk was largely upon his own adventures.
 He was an adventurer of adventurers, and by his own account had been born into adventure.
 Descended from old New England stock, his father a consul-general, he had been born in Germany, in which country he had received his early education and his accent.
-Then, still a boy, he had rejoined his father in Turkey, and accompanied him later to Persia, his father having been appointed Minister to that country.
+Then, still a boy, he had rejoined his father in Turkey, and accompanied him later to Persia, his father having been appointed Minister to that directory of the fever holes of West Africa.